Visiting Folkestone & Hythe District

 We've got 26 miles of coastline in the Folkestone & Hythe district, so why not consider heading somewhere a little bit quieter?
 It will be no less enjoyable - believe us.

-We're not going to shout about the hidden gems too loudly (otherwise they won't be secret for too long), but our Instagram A-Z might be a good starter-for-ten.
+We're not going to shout about the hidden gems too loudly (otherwise they won't be secret for too long), but our Instagram A-Z might be a good starting point.